Habitat: In cultivation lands by the side of the roads, in rich fields and farms.

-Because of its content in mucilages, it performs emollient properties, that's to say it soothes the respiratory mucous membrane, so it is used to cure sore throat of sores in the mouth, caused by infections.
+Because of its content in mucilages, greater plantain performs emollient properties, that's to say it soothes the respiratory mucous membrane, so it is used to cure sore throat of sores in the mouth, caused by infections.
 Also very suitable to treat aphonia or coarse voice. ( Apply mouthwashes with the liquid of an infusion on a teaspoon of dry leaves in a cup of water.
 This liquid can be swallowed.)

-Syrup of the fresh plant.
-How to do it? : mash the plant, filter the liquid.
+Mash the plant, filter the liquid.
 Mix it with sugar in the same proportion, diluting it previously by putting the pot in hot water.
 Take three spoonfuls a day.
 Bactericide properties of this plant are spoilt by heating it, so it is better to prepare a cold infusion to treat bacterial infections.
 As emollient, an infusion of a teaspoon of dry leaves for a cup of water can be made.
-Take three cups a day. )
+Take three cups a day.

 - Gums bleeding: (mouthwashes with the juice of the tender leaves.)